 The third and final option would be to catch a taxi, but for me, this would be a last resort and I would only catch a taxi if I were going directly from the airport, not transferring from Kuta to Ubud, for example.
 If you do choose this option, you’ll need to find the taxi desk: Just after you go through the bag screening at customs, but before you go through the very last duty-free shop, you’ll see a small desk to your right.
 The taxi fares here are set-price and you pay them before you get in the cab, so you know you won’t get ripped off.
 Just make sure you have the address of the hotel and a screenshot of a map to help the driver find it.
 A taxi direct from the airport may cost more than the prices listed above.

-Pro tip: Matt and I arrived into Bali at around 1-am exhausted after catching two flights and a long layover.
-Rather than tire ourselves out further we spent a few hours sleeping at a lovely, affordable hotel near Ngurah Rai International Airport (Hotel H Sovereign – $30-$40AU per night incl. breakfast + free airport shuttle) before checking out and hoping into a Bluebird Taxi out to Nusa Dua the next day.
+Pro tip: Matt and I arrived in Bali at around 1-am exhausted after catching two flights and a long layover.
+Rather than tire ourselves out further we spent a few hours sleeping at a lovely, affordable hotel near Ngurah Rai International Airport (Hotel H Sovereign – AUD$30-$40 per night incl. breakfast + free airport shuttle) before checking out and hopping into a Bluebird Taxi out to Nusa Dua the next day.

 Best time to visit

 I’ve visited Bali at different times throughout the year and found the weather to be good all year round.
 Of course, there are times when it’s hotter and rainier, but typically speaking, it’s hard to go wrong – it’s a good destination all year.
 That said, the peak season happens in the summer months, from April through to October.
 You’ll find it a tad more rainy October through March but don’t let that deter you, those tropical afternoon storms are gorgeous.

 Where to stay in Ubud